 Food with a face, a place and a taste.

-That has been our slogan for years and could not be more true.
+That was our slogan for years and could not have been more true.
 Over the years many pieces about us have accumulated on the web and in other places as well.
 This website is our attempt to gather it all together in one place for y’all to see.
 Hopefully it will definitely put a face on the place.
-For the taste part you will just have to come to the Carrboro Farmers’ Market and try our vegetables, blueberries and cut flowers or find them at one of these great locations.
+The place is still here and the face (us) too but in 2021 we decided to retire after 40 years of farming so you can no longer enjoy the taste of our labors.
+For 36 years you would have found us at the Carrboro Farmers’ Market and our vegetables, blueberries and cut flowers or found them at one of these great locations.

-Since 2004 we have also sent out a weekly e-newsletter, primarily in season, that chronicles our daily lives in words and pictures.
+From 2004 through 2021 we also sent out a weekly e-newsletter, primarily in season, that chronicles our daily lives in words and pictures.
 Many people ask about where they can see the past newsletters so they are archived here and on the right hand side of the page, categorized by year.
-We will continue to write that newsletter and if you are subscribed to it the old fashioned way you will still receive it in your email inbox.
+We will continue to write an occasional newsletter with news of our new adventures and if you are subscribed to it the old fashioned way you will still receive it in your email inbox.
 If you are not currently a subscriber to the newsletter you can sign up for it and the other posts on the blog, on the top right of the page.

 Alex and Betsy,